 - Trandolapril (Mavik)

-Calcium channel blockers (heart and blood pressure medications) -- Asian ginseng may change the effects of certain heart medications, including calcium channel blockers.
+Calcium channel blockers (heart and blood pressure medications): Asian ginseng may make certain heart medications, including calcium channel blockers, work differently than intended.
 These medications include:

 - Amlodipine (Norvasc)

 Blood-thinners (anticoagulants and antiplatelets): Asian ginseng may increase the risk of bleeding, especially if you already take blood thinners, such as aspirin, warfarin (Coumadin), or clopidogrel (Plavix).

 Caffeine: Ginseng may make the effect of caffeine stronger, possibly causing nervousness, sweating, insomnia, or irregular heartbeat.